google/wireit/README.md

 }
 ```

 - Use your cores more effectively!
-Eleventy, Rollup, and Rust now run in
+Eleventy, Rollup, and Rust now build in
-  parallel, but TypeScript always runs before Rollup.
+  parallel, but TypeScript still runs before Rollup.

 - Incrementally build everything! `npm run build` now only runs the tasks that
   need to change.
 For example, if you change a TypeScript file, then `tsc` and
   `rollup` will run, but `eleventy` and `rust` won't.

-- Watch everything with no races! `npm run build:watch` automatically watches
+- Watch everything with no races! `npm run build:watch` monitors all of the
-  all of the input files for the build, and triggers only the tasks that need to
+  input files for the build, and triggers only the tasks that need to run.
+But
-  run.
-But if one task depends on another, it will wait for the first task to
+  if one task depends on another, it will wait for the first task to finish
-  finish completely before the next one starts.
+  completely before the next one starts.

 ## Philosophy